mne-tools/mne-python/doc/install/manual_install.rst

 Installing MNE-Python with all dependencies
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 If you use Anaconda, we suggest installing MNE-Python into its own ``conda`` environment.
-Ensure you are using a recent version of ``conda``, otherwise the dependency resolution may take extremely long or even fail!

 First, please ensure you're using a recent version of ``conda``.
 Run in your terminal:

 .. code-block:: console